Skip to main content

 What to do if supplies are becoming unaffordable

-- Free up other medical dollars.
-Medicare’s pages on Medicare Savings Programs and Extra Help can point you to other savings that may ease the supply bill.
+• Free up other medical dollars.
+Medicare’s official pages on Medicare cost help and Extra Help can point you to savings that may ease the supply bill.

-- If needs are climbing fast, ask for a bigger care review.
-The PACE program may be more appropriate for some older adults who need nursing-home-level care but want to remain in the community.
+• If needs are climbing fast, ask for a bigger care review.
+PACE or home-and-community-based services may be more appropriate for some older adults who need nursing-home-level care but want to remain in the community.

 How caregivers can reduce monthly costs without sacrificing dignity

-- Ask about treatable causes.
-The National Institute of Diabetes and Digestive and Kidney Diseases says bladder problems can be linked to medicines, constipation, infections, or other conditions, so treating the cause may reduce supply use over time.
+• Ask about treatable causes.
+NIDDK says bladder control problems can be linked to medicine changes, constipation, infections, and other conditions, so treating the cause may reduce supply use over time.

 Reality checks